hpcugent/vsc_user_docs/mkdocs/docs/HPC/migration_to_rhel9.md

 or submit a [software installation request](https://www.ugent.be/hpc/en/support/software-installation-request) so we can provide a more recent installation of that software which you can adopt.

+It is a good idea to test your software on `shinx` to be sure if it still works.
+We will provide more nodes to test on in the future.

 ## Planning

 We plan to migrate the HPC-UGent Tier-2 clusters that are still